Young Falisha Zafilin bid farewell to primary sclerosing cholangitis

 A turning point in Falisha’s life came when the generosity of an altruistic donor, combined with the dedication and expertise of a team of medical experts at the National University of Hospital (NUH), led to a successful liver transplant.
 Now 14, she lives a more fulfilling childhood and has developed a keen interest for drama.

-At the heart of Falisha’s medical journey is her primary doctor, Dr S. Venkatesh Karthik, Senior Consultant, Division of Paediatric Gastroenterology, Nutrition, Hepatology and Liver Transplantation, Department of Paediatrics, Khoo Teck Puat – National University Children’s Medical Institute at NUH.
+At the heart of Falisha’s medical journey is her primary doctor, Dr S. Venkatesh Karthik, Senior Consultant, Division of Paediatric Gastroenterology, Nutrition, Hepatology and Liver Transplantation, Department of Paediatrics, Khoo Teck Puat – National University Children’s Medical Institute (KTP-NUCMI)1 at NUH.